-Background: In 2009, the Foundation undertook development of a comprehensive Audit and Evaluation Strategy (Appendix III).
-The Strategy details a robust Logic Model that will significantly enhance the Foundation's transition to results-based management.
+Background: The Foundation continues to carefully follow its comprehensive 2009 Audit and Evaluation Strategy (Appendix III).
+The strategy details a robust Logic Model that will significantly enhance the Foundation's transition to results-based management.

-Beginning in late 2010 all projects approved and funded from the 2008 and 2009 grant process were re-evaluated based on the new Audit and Evaluation Strategy Logic Model.
+All project grants approved after 2010 have been evaluated based on the Audit and Evaluation Strategy Logic Model.
 That Logic Model defines performance indicators/measures, data sources, methods of analysis, accountability and reporting time frames.